-- Best array of coverages: Amica offers the most driver and vehicle coverages of all my top recommendations.
-Its list includes GAP insurance and interior vehicle coverage, which aren’t offered by State Farm, The Hartford, or USAA.
+- Best array of coverage options: Amica offers the most driver and vehicle coverages of all our top recommendations.
+Its list includes GAP insurance and interior vehicle coverage, which aren’t offered by State Farm, The Hartford, GEICO, or USAA.

-- Quote process is less than desirable: Whether you start online or over the phone, you will eventually wind up on the phone to get an official quote — that can tack an extra 20 to 30 minutes to the process.
+- Can’t get a quote online: Whether you start online or over the phone, you will eventually wind up on the phone to get an official quote — that can tack an extra 20 to 30 minutes to the process.

-- Fewer driver discount opportunities: Amica is missing a few key driver discounts, including pre-pay, low mileage, and military discounts.
-Consequently, it scored only 46 out of 100 in my driver discount evaluation.
+- Fewer driver discount opportunities: Amica is missing a few key driver discounts, including pre-pay, low-mileage, and military discounts.
+Consequently, it scored only 46 out of 100 in our driver discount evaluation.

 - Few online resources: There are a few FAQs on the site, but Amica lacks in-depth online materials to help customers get a complete grasp on their purchases without having to talk to someone.
 Additionally, some policy changes require direct assistance from an Amica agent, which can be time-consuming.